Is Dublin worth a visit?

 You don’t necessarily need to rent a car and drive around Ireland to see some of the amazing sights that we mentioned above.
 You can use Dublin as a home base while you take day trips to see some of them.
 You can relax, and let someone else do the driving.

-• See Cliffs of Moher, the city of Limerick, and the Burren on this tour which picks you up from your accomodation in Dublin and takes you by private coach and train to see the most majestic sights
+See Cliffs of Moher, the city of Limerick, and the Burren on this tour which picks you up from your accommodation in Dublin and takes you by private coach and train to see the most majestic sights

-• Take a day trip out to Blarney Castle, built in the 1400s and the city of Cork
+You can take a day trip out to Blarney Castle, built in the 1400s and Cahir Castle, built in the 1100s.

 Is Dublin Worth a Visit?
 FAQ